aarontran/g309.2-0.6/xmm/README.md

 WARNING: specbackgrp calls modified versions of ESAS tasks mos/pn-spectra, so if ESAS is updated, you need to sync these with new releases.

+WARNING 2: do not run multiple specextract runs in parallel.
+This goes for ESAS tasks generally.
+HEASARC / SAS / ESAS tasks could collide when modifying/reading _user_-specific parameter files.

 Spectrum fits: you'll have to configure a lot of stuff by hand unfortunately.
 Still working on it.
 In short use `import * from g309_fits` in iPython and work in an interactive